 Place the mixture in the fridge for at least 1 hour, ideally overnight.

 When you're ready to eat, add the grated carrots, peanut butter, chopped walnuts and cinnamon.
+If you want it sweeter, add the optional maple syrup or honey at this time.
 Stir well, add any additional ingredients and enjoy!

 Notes